 - What content provides the most value to the organization?

 We’ve created a free basic Google Analytics Content Efficiency Report that you can install easily and use a base for your own, goal-driven report.
 It’s ideal if a few months of site analytics data can be collected on how the current content performs—but even a few weeks is useful.
+UPDATE August 2018: this import does not work on Safari web browsers, sorry about that.
+Try importing with Chrome.

 Step 2: inventory what you have with a website crawl